Intimate relationships can be a source of deep joy and love. And those same relationships can challenge us like nothing else in life.

 Maybe you and your partner have grown apart and of touch.
 Maybe you're wanting to share more physical and emotional connection and pleasure.
 Or maybe you’re finding yourselves in the same fight over and over again, and resentment and fatigue is setting in.

-Couples counseling is a safe, supportive, and practical way space to explore how you and your partner interact, so that you can learn to bring out the best in each other, and recognize and refrain from the ways you hurt each other.
+Couples or Marriage counseling is a safe, supportive, and practical way space to explore how you and your partner interact, so that you can learn to bring out the best in each other, and recognize and refrain from the ways you hurt each other.
 It is possible to find relief from the cycles of suffering that trap you.
 One of the ways my work with couples is different from many therapists is that I use a highly experiential approach.
 This means that in addition to talking in our sessions, I will help you and your partner both to experience yourselves, and each other in vivid new ways.

 We’ll do this by slowing things down, and learning to pay attention to the moment-to-moment ways you experience and impact each other, especially through your non-verbal communication.
 We’ll explore how you can get better at getting and staying out of cycles where you cause each other distress, and how to build on the positives you experience together.
 This way of learning is highly effective at addressing the deeper habits and beliefs at play in our closest relationships.